So, I’ve gone keto.

 The Lead Up

 Over the last few years, it felt like I was losing my health.
 I was getting sick more often.
 I had no energy, to the point where I didn’t have the energy to socialize.
 Memory issues.
 Cuts took weeks and weeks to heal, then scarred.
 I felt horrible every summer, blood sugar spiking and crashing.
 I was ravenous if I didn’t eat, and at times I needed to carry snacks to prevent horrible “crashes”.
 Starting seven or eight years ago, and lasting a couple of years, I lost more than half my hair.
 My body hurt.
-Joints started hurting, and just got worse and worse – knee, shoulder, wrist.
+Joints started hurting, and then deteriorated – knee, shoulder, wrist.
 More facial acne than I had as a teen.
 Acne on my shoulders, even cystic acne on my chest.
 My period got longer, and ridiculously heavy, but cycles were shorter.
 Thickening of my ankles.
 Blood vessels just above my ankles looked different, and the skin was painful when touched.
 GERD (acid reflux), leading to a prescription antacid.
 Cold hands and feet, and low body temperature.
-Urinary incontinence just before my period.
 I could be diagnosed as depressed, and felt it closing in, but it didn’t feel like a normal depression.
-My doctor told me that I “wasn’t aging well”.
+My doctor told me that I “just wasn’t aging well”.

 And, to be blunt: I’m overweight.
 Since university, I’ve gained and lost weight several times.
 A few years ago, I took a more sustainable approach: lose a size a year.
-Recently, the weight changes have been somewhat inexplicable – not losing when I tried, and dropping when there was apparent no reason.
+Recently, the weight changes have been somewhat inexplicable – not losing when I tried to lose weight, and dropping when there was apparent no reason.
 But with my health crashing, losing the remaining three sizes became a preference; the priority had to be getting healthy.

 I was not going to accept living so sick.
 I knew something was wrong – and I didn’t want this to be my future.
 In desperation, I asked my chiropractor for advice, and he suggested a naturopath.
 My GP had mentioned that, too.
 I looked up what they were; I wasn’t sure if they were “quacks” or legit, I didn’t know.
 Naturopaths are licensed health care professionals in Ontario, who focus on whole body (a holistic approach) and on preventing disease, whereas conventional medicine focuses on treating disease.
 So, finally, someone who was concerned about my not-yet-disease symptoms!